Bemhreth/intelligent-agent/README.md

   Next steps:

-- We have discussed our approach, and will continue to implement the agent and model classes, and the `RuleMatch()` function discuss in class will use semantic tabuleax and other helper function to determine and update the next position of the agent.
+- We have discussed our approach, and will continue to implement the `agent`,  `model classes`, and the `RuleMatch()` function as discuss in class.
+- We will use semantic tabuleax and other helper function to determine and update the next position of the agent.